-The Holding Company has completed the Initial Public Offering (IPO) of 10,372,419 equity shares of face value of INR 10 each for cash at a price of INR 575 per equity share aggregating to INR 5,964.14 comprising a fresh issue of 2,148,149 equity shares aggregating to INR 1,235.19 and on offer for sale of 8,224,270 equity shares aggregating to INR 4,728.95.
-Pursuant to the IPO, the equity shares of the Holding Company got listed on National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) on March 15, 2021.
+The Holding Company, in the previous year, has completed the Initial Public Offering (IPO) of 10,372,419 Equity Shares of Face Value of Rs.
+10 each for cash at a price of Rs.
+575 per Equity Share aggregating to Rs.
+5,964.14 million comprising a Fresh Issue of 2,148,149 Equity Shares aggregating to Rs.
+1,235.19 million and on Offer for sale of 8,224,270 Equity Shares aggregating to Rs.
+4,728.95 million.
+Pursuant to the IPO, the Equity Shares of the Holding Company got listed on National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) on March 15, 2021.

-The total IPO expenses incurred INR 379.30 (on provisional basis) (inclusive of taxes) have been proportionately allocated between the selling shareholder and the Holding Company.
-The Holding Company's share of expenses (net of tax of INR 8.36), INR 66.53 has been adjusted against securities premium.
+The IPO Expenses incurred Rs.
+379.30 (inclusive of taxes) have been proportionately allocated between the selling shareholder and the Holding Company.
+The Holding Company's share of expenses (net of tax), Rs.
+66.53 has been adjusted against securities premium and balance amount is recoverable from the selling shareholders.